 To report an emergency, always dial 911.
 To report a crime to the local law enforcement agency, contact the numbers listed below depending on your campus location.
-Any suspicious activity or person seen in the parking lots or loitering around vehicles and inside buildings should be reported to the [insert appropriate office or person].
+Any suspicious activity or person seen in the parking lots or loitering around vehicles and inside buildings should be reported to 911.